MODELING, FORECASTING AND TELEMETRICS

 Each year a primary road sufficiency rating is published for all primary highways.
 Each mile of primary highway is evaluated based on structural adequacy, safety and service.
 Sufficiency ratings are another of the many tools used in making highway investment decisions.

 All roads, streets and highways in Iowa are classified according to a federal functional classification system.
-This information is kept up to date by the Office of Systems Planning.
+This information is kept up to date by the Systems Planning Bureau.

 2003-2007 Transportation Improvement Program by Iowa in Motion Improvement Category Map